OscarKrijgsman/CopywriteR_dogs_cats/README.md

 # CopywriteR_dogs_cats
-Custom CopywriteR version for Canine and Feline DNA copynumber profiles from Exome Seq data
+Custom CopywriteR version to support Canine and Feline DNA copynumber profiles from Exome Seq data

 ## Background CopywriteR
 Current methods for detection of copy number variants and aberrations (CNV and